Qomo-CHENG/OC-IPM/README.md

 ## Copyright and License

 This repository is placed into the public domain.
-Anyone can redistribute it and/or modify it under the terms of the GNU General Public License version 3.0.
+Anyone can redistribute it and/or modify it under the [GNU General Public License version 3.0](https://www.gnu.org/licenses/gpl-3.0.html).

 Copyright (C) 2020, Télécom Paris - All Rights Reserved to Authors.

 <br/>

-## Authors
+## Contacts
-- Wei CHENG (wei.cheng AT telecom-paris.fr)
+- Wei Cheng (wei.cheng AT telecom-paris.fr)
-- Sylvain GUILLEY
+- Sylvain Guilley (sylvain.guilley AT secure-ic.com)
-- Jean-Luc DANGER
-- Claude CARLET
-- Sihem MESNAGER

 <br/>